Dirty data is costing you: How to solve common data preparation issues

 Visual, self-service data prep tools allow analysts to dig deeper into the data to understand its structure and see relationships between tables.
 Because they can understand the profile of their data, analysts can easily spot unexpected values that need cleaning.
 Although this technology brings clarity to the data, people will still need support from others in their company to understand details like field definitions.

-One way to standardize data definitions across a company is to create a data dictionary.
+Create a data dictionary: One way to standardize data definitions across a company is to create a data dictionary.
 A data dictionary helps analysts understand how terms are used within each business application, showing the fields are relevant for analysis versus the ones that are strictly system-based.
 Brian Davis, Project Engineer at an energy company calls data dictionaries "invaluable."

-Developing a data dictionary is no small task.
+Continue to iterate and innovate: Developing a data dictionary is no small task.
 Data stewards and subject matter experts need to commit to ongoing iteration, checking in as requirements change.2 If a dictionary is out of date, it can actually do harm to your organization's data strategy.
 Communication and ownership should be built into the process from the beginning to determine where the glossary should live and how often it should be updated and refined.

 Issue: “Clean data” is a matter of perspective